 Center for Risk and Reliability

-Katrina M. Groth is an Assistant Professor in Mechanical Engineering at the University of Maryland.
+Katrina Groth is an Assistant Professor in Mechanical Engineering at the University of Maryland.
 Dr. Groth is the associate director for research for UMD's Center for Risk and Reliability and the director of the Systems Risk and Reliability Analysis lab (SyRRA).
-Groth’s research focuses on the development of modeling and simulation methods for safety, risk and reliability assessment for complex systems.
-She has published over 50 journal and conference papers, and 30 technical reports on the safety, risk, and reliability of complex engineering systems, including hydrogen fueling stations and infrastructure, aviation, nuclear power plants, and natural gas pipelines.
-Her lab focuses on system-level quantitative risk assessment and decision support using state-of-the-art mathematical and computational techniques, Bayesian methods, machine learning, causal modeling combined with engineering and phenomenological knowledge and understanding of human decision makers.
+Groth’s research focuses on the development of models and computational methods for risk analysis of complex engineering systems.
+Her research blends reliability engineering, probability theory, causality, Bayesian methods, machine learning and cognitive science to provide human-focused insights.
+Groth’s research has enhanced system safety, U.S. policy, and international regulations for applications including hydrogen fueling stations, oil and gas infrastructure, commercial aviation, and nuclear power.

 - Ph.D., Reliability Engineering, University of Maryland (2009)

 - M.S., Reliability Engineering, University of Maryland (2008)

 - B.S., Nuclear Engineering, University of Maryland (2004)

 - DOE Hydrogen and Fuel Cells Program R&D Award “for outstanding leadership and technical contribution to hydrogen safety and risk assessment” in Safety, Codes, and Standards, June, 2016